top of page

 • Select a machine with a drop-in bobbin.

-If you are lucky enough to have been given a sewing machine, take the time to make sure it works properly.
+If someone gives you a sewing machine, take the time to make sure it works properly.
 If not, your child (and you) will become frustrated and upset.
-You want you child's experience to be a happy one, and it can be.
+You want you child's experience to be a happy one, as it should be.

 Learn to Use the Sewing Machine

 The very first thing your child should learn is how to use the sewing machine.
 Read the sewing machine manual and teach your child the importance of the manual and how to find answers, if needed.
-If you have an older machine that may not have a manual, you can do a search online for one.
-Many mahcines have online manuals you can download.
+If you have an older machine that does not have a manual, you can do a search online for one.
+You can download online manuals for many sewing machines.

-You child should learn to thread the sewing machine and bobbin, select stitches, backtack, raise and lower their presser foot, change a needle, how to use the handwheel and foot pedal.
+As you teach kids to sew, one of the very first things your child should learn is how to thread the sewing machine and bobbin, select stitches, backtack, raise and lower their presser foot, change a needle, and how to use the handwheel and foot pedal.
 This may take time, but repetition will help your child learn to master these important concepts.

 Don't Expect Perfection